 The Montgomery County (MD) Fire and Rescue Service (MCFRS), an Accredited Agency, is a full spectrum life safety agency protecting about 500 square miles and over 1 million people who live and work in Maryland’s most populous jurisdiction.
 Under the direction of Fire Chief Scott Goldstein, MCFRS is a combination system (volunteer/career) in the suburban Washington, D.C. area, operating with an annual budget of about $220 million dollars.
 The MCFRS annually handles over 120,000 emergency calls for service and is staffed by nearly 2,700 certified and trained career and volunteer responders.

-The Office of Emergency Management (OEM) coordinates the County’s response to natural and man-made disasters.
-OEM is responsible for emergency preparedness, coordination of response and recovery activities, and mitigation planning.
-OEM is the County’s liaison with local, state, and federal officials in all aspects of emergency management.
+The Montgomery County Office of Emergency Management and Homeland Security (OEMHS) coordinates the County’s response to natural and man-made disasters.
+OEMHS is responsible for emergency preparedness, coordination of response and recovery activities, and mitigation planning.
+OEMHS is the County’s liaison with local, state, and federal officials in all aspects of emergency management.

 The Police Department is structured into the Office of the Chief under which is the Internal Affairs Division, and then four major bureaus: the Field Services Bureau, the Investigative Services Bureau, the Management Services Bureau, and the Patrol Services Bureau.
 The Patrol Services Bureau, the largest and most visible bureau in the Police Department, oversees the majority of the Department’s uniformed officers on patrol.
 The Patrol Services Bureau is divided into six police districts.